Red Light (f(x) album): Commercial performance

-Sulli eventually withdrew from the group on August 8, 2015, making Red Light her final contribution.

 Critical reception

 Fuse TV described f(x) as K-pop's top hipsters, and the album was acclaimed by critics.
 The "Red Light" music video reached more than 2 million views on YouTube on the first day of release.
 By August 2014, it had reached more than 10 million views.
 The song "Red Light" was chosen by Fuse TV as one of 15 nominees for 2014's summer anthem.
 The title track "Red Light" was included on the lists of best K-pop songs of 2014 by Dazed (number nine), Vice (number four), and PopMatters (number one).

 Controversies

 The South Korean broadcast station KBS ruled "Red Light" unfit for broadcast, since the song mentions a specific brand, the heavy equipment manufacturing company Caterpillar.
-In response, the f(x)'s agency, SM Entertainment, modified the lyrics.
+In response, f(x)'s agency, SM Entertainment, modified the lyrics.
 Other TV stations, however, such as SBS's Inkigayo, MBC's Show Champion and Mnet's M Countdown, allowed broadcast of the song with its original lyrics.